-The 1st Annual International Association of Applied Neuroscience Conference will cover a variety of applied neuroscience topics.
+The 2021 International Association of Applied Neuroscience Conference will cover a variety of applied neuroscience topics.
 Topics will run in streams and there will be ample opportunity to choose which presentations to attend.

 Are you interested in presenting?

-You may download a guide for oral presentations and workshops here: IAAN 2019 Oral and Workshop Presentation Guidelines Please send your abstract and a short biography (please include your abbreviated qualifications) to firstname.lastname@example.org.
+You may download a guide for oral presentations and workshops here: IAAN 2021 Oral and Workshop Presentation Guidelines .
+The 2021 guide will be available soon.
+In the meantime please send your abstract and a short biography (please include your abbreviated qualifications) to email@example.com.
 Please also include your prior presentation history and a recent high quality photo of yourself.

 Something For Everyone!